RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     -  Parties are immediately released from further performance.
     -  Contract not voided.
     - National Carriers Ltd v Panalpina (Northern) Ltd [1981] AC 675
-      - ‘... in such case the law declares both parties to be discharged from further performance.’
+      - '... in such case the law declares both parties to be discharged from further performance.'
 (700, Lord Simon of Glaisdale)
   - FRUSTRATED CONTRACTS ACT 1978 (NSW)
     -  Applies to manage the consequences of a frustrated contract between the parties.
 - Topic 6.1.1 Misrepresentation